hbmorrison/qmk_users_flexkey/readme.md

 The modifier keys are organised vertically on the outside columns so that they can be pressed along with the extended layer keys.
-The extended layers also define the corresponding modifier keys in the same places, so you can be relaxed about when you hold down modifiers in relation to the layer keys themselves.
+The extended layers also define the corresponding modifier keys in the same places, so you can be relaxed about whether you hold down modifiers before or after the layer key.

 The second way is to use combos.